-The SICAV could receive a collateral where engaging into Special Investment or hedging techniques, including efficient portfolio management techniques, in the manner set out below, the market value of which will at all times be at least 100% of the market value of the securities lent.
+The SICAV could receive a collateral where engaging into Special Investment or hedging techniques, including efficient portfolio management techniques.
 Such collateral should comply with the following rules:

-- liquidity any collateral received other than cash should be highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation.
-Collateral received should also comply with the provisions of Article 56 of the UCITS Directive. - 2. valuation the collateral received should be valued on at least a daily basis and assets that exhibit high price volatility should not be accepted as collateral unless suitably conservative haircuts are in place. - 3. issuer credit quality the collateral received should be of high quality. - 4. correlation the collateral received by the SICAV should be issued by an entity that is independent from the counterparty and is expected not to display a high correlation with the performance of the counterparty. - 5. collateral diversification (asset concentration) collateral should be sufficiently diversified in terms of country, markets and issuers.
+- (1) liquidity any collateral received other than cash should be highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation.
+Collateral received should also comply with the provisions of Article 56 of the UCITS Directive; - (2) valuation the collateral received should be valued on at least a daily basis and assets that exhibit high price volatility should not be accepted as collateral unless suitably conservative haircuts are in place; - (3) issuer credit quality the collateral received should be of high quality; - (4) correlation the collateral received by the SICAV should be issued by an entity that is independent from the counterparty and is expected not to display a high correlation with the performance of the counterparty; collateral diversification (asset concentration) - collateral should be sufficiently diversified in terms of country, markets and issuers.
 The criterion of sufficient diversification with respect to issuer concentration is considered to be respected if the SICAV receives from a counterparty of efficient portfolio management and OTC Derivatives a basket of collateral with a maximum exposure to a given issuer of 20% of its Net Asset Value.

 When Sub-Funds are exposed to different counterparties, the different baskets of collateral should be aggregated to calculate the 20% limit of exposure to a single issuer.
-By way of derogation, any Sub-Fund may be fully collateralised in different Transferable Securities and Money Market Instruments issued or guaranteed by the United States of America, Germany, France, Italy, Belgium, Netherlands, United Kingdom, Sweden, and other agreed Eurozone governments.
-Such a Sub-Fund should receive securities from at least six different issues, but securities from any single issue should not account for more than 30% of the Sub-Fund's Net Asset Value. - 6. the risks linked to the management of collateral, such as operational and legal risks, should be identified, managed and mitigated by the risk management process. - 7. where there is a title transfer, the collateral received will be held by the Depositary.
-For other types of collateral arrangement, the collateral can be held by a third party depositary which is subject to prudential supervision, and which is unrelated to the provider of the collateral. - 8. the collateral received should be capable of being fully enforced by the SICAV at any time without reference to or approval from the counterparty. - 9. non-cash collateral received should not be sold, re-invested or pledged.
+By way of derogation, any Sub-Fund may be fully collateralised in different Transferable Securities and Money Market Instruments issued or guaranteed by the United States of America, Germany,

+France, Italy, Belgium, Netherlands, United Kingdom, Sweden, and other agreed Eurozone governments.
+Such a Sub-Fund should receive securities from at least six different issues, but securities from any single issue should not account for more than 30% of the Sub-Fund's Net Asset Value;

+- (5) the risks linked to the management of collateral, such as operational and legal risks, should be identified, managed and mitigated by the risk management process; - (6) where there is a title transfer, the collateral received should be held by the Depositary.
+For other types of collateral arrangement, the collateral can be held by a third party custodian which is subject to prudential supervision, and which is unrelated to the provider of the collateral; - (7) the collateral received should be capable of being fully enforced by the SICAV at any time without reference to or approval from the counterparty; - (8) non-cash collateral received should not be sold, re-invested or pledged; - (9) cash collateral received should only be: - placed on deposit with entities prescribed in Article 50(f) of the UCITS Directive; - invested in high-quality government bonds; - used for the purpose of reverse repurchase transactions provided the transactions are with credit institutions subject to prudential supervision and the SICAV is able to recall at any time the full amount of cash on accrued basis; - invested in short-term money market funds as defined in the Guidelines on a Common Definition of European Money Market Funds.